LinuxDroidMaster/Termux-Desktops/Documentation/terminology.md

 ### [Turnip](https://docs.mesa3d.org/drivers/freedreno.html#turnip)
 An open-source Vulkan driver for Qualcomm Adreno GPUs.
 (Turnip is specifically a component of Freedreno that implements Vulkan)
+- Turnip only works on Adreno 610 and above with some exceptions like 710, 642L etc.
 - **Zink + Turnip**: Zink forces OpenGL apps to use Vulkan drivers instead(Turnip being the Vulkan driver).
 This combination provides the BEST hardware acceleration currently possible.

 # [Mali GPU](https://en.wikipedia.org/wiki/Mali_(processor))
 A family of GPUs developed by ARM Holdings, used in most CPUs (e.g., Exynos, everything else).